modcomlearning/shop/README.md

 ```

- ### Your complete Single Activity.kt should look something like below.
+ ### Your complete SingleActivity.kt should look something like below.

  ```